lavakin/ga_for_hourglass/Progress.md

 - Batch compute fitness
 - Improve variancs fitting
 - Fix myTAI bug or write an issue
 - Try to speed up the cpp flat line test function
+- Creat an issue for the generic scipy.stats.fit